rleonardoc/academic-kickstart/content/home/experience.md

   location = "Los Angeles, CA"
   date_start = "2019-06-23"
   date_end = "2019-08-24"
-  description = """Participant of Research in Industrial Projects for Students, summer program jointly sponsored by the Institute for Pure and Applied Mathematics (IPAM), GumGum Inc. and NSF grant $$\langle$$ DMS$$\rangle$$ 1440415."""
+  description = """Participant of Research in Industrial Projects for Students, summer program jointly sponsored by the Institute for Pure and Applied Mathematics (IPAM), GumGum Inc. and NSF grant DMS-1440415."""
   Responsibilities include:

   * Research and development of Computer Vision and Natural Language Processing algorithms centered around content safety classification.